At Hope Haven, you will have the satisfaction of knowing you are making a profound difference in the lives of children

 No Experience Needed

 As a Hope Haven Volunteer, you will have the satisfaction of knowing you are making a profound and life-altering difference for children and adults with emotional, physical or intellectual challenges.
 It is not necessary to have experience – we will train you.
 We offer ongoing training and support for all of our volunteers.
 We encourage our volunteers to keep asking questions and keep learning.

 We Need You

-Without volunteers, our therapeutic riding program could not operate.
+Without volunteers, our equestrian programs could not operate.
 We value your time, commitment and enthusiasm!
 We hope that you will find volunteering with us to be satisfying and rewarding.
 We are always open to suggestions to make Hope Haven the best that it can be!

 Volunteer Positions Available

 At Hope Haven, we have a wide variety of volunteer positions available.
 Every position counts and it is not necessary to have experience – we will train you!
 Take a look at the position we typically recruit volunteers for and if you see a position you are interested in and would like more information, please email firstname.lastname@example.org.

-Leader: assists the rider in preparing the horse for lessons and leads the horse during the lesson.
+Leader: assists the rider in preparing the horse for lessons and may lead the horse during the lesson.

 Side Walker: walks beside the horse and rider providing support and stability.